-In this course, students will examine the main theories and principles of psychological assessment.
+In this course, students will examine the main principles of theories and psychological assessment.
 Furthermore, they will analyze the methods for the selection, development and critical evaluation of psychological tests (intelligence, personality, aptitude, interest and achievement).
 Finally, they will apply the techniques studied for the development of psychological assessment instruments.